 Procrastination is associated with increased stress levels, higher risk of burnout, poorer work performance and academic success, as well as decreased job satisfaction

 Procrastination also has a negative effect on health and well-being.
-Research suggests that there are correlations between procrastination and higher rates of depression, anxiety, loneliness, drug use, and even suicide
+Research suggests that there are correlations between procrastination and higher rates of depression, anxiety, loneliness, drug use, and even suicide.
+It is the loss of mental peace and harmony

 Ways to Stop Procrastination